 How does Magento handle transactional emails by default?

-Luckily for many, Magento has built-in and enabled by default a number of transactional templates.
+Luckily for many, Magento has built-in and enabled by default a number of transactional templates commonly used by providers of Magento developer service and non-core developers.
 If you don’t require any customizations and the default offer is sufficient, you won’t need to write any code.

 If you have Magento installed on your server, you’ll find each template in the respective folder, following this path:

 <module_dir>/view/<area>/email.
 As an example, the template for confirming a new order is nested under

 We strongly recommended against editing the default files.
 Instead, you can add a new template or customize an existing one by logging into your Magento backend and heading over to Marketing -> Email Templates menu.
 If you want to edit one, simply pick it from the list and click on ‘Load Template’.
 Edit the content and/or subject and optionally add styles.
 And then save.